 For services accessing the program through SRF, the provider sends children a new age-appropriate book, with their name on it, every month to their homes.
 Each book comes with a tip sheet to help parents/carers get the most out of the book.
 Kindergarten services can choose to have all children at a service receive the same book each month, or have two titles each month (for example, one for 3-year-old kinder and one for 4-year-old kinder).
 Services can also purchase one or more sample copies to be delivered ot their service each month.
 This allows educators to plan activities around the book everyone has at home.

 Fixed at $9/month per registration (child/book), including postage (six-month minimum term).

-There is a one-off set-up cost of $180 (excl.
+There is a one-off set-up cost of $250 (excl.
 GST) per kindergarten service.
 Registration includes digital resources to explain the importance of reading to parents/carers, and a monthly email allowing services to plan activities around the books they will be receiving.
 Further educator resources are available to participating services via our online portal.

-Services can also buy a copy of the monthly book, which can encourage further reading, engagement and learning activities.
+Services can also buy a copy of the monthly book for their centre(s), which can encourage further reading, engagement and learning activities.

 Target population: children, parents/carers, educators.

-Staffing: services must enter registrations on the secure database, and update the database with new enrolments or addresses.
+Staffing: services must enter registrations on the secure database, and update the database with new enrolments or address changes.

 Factors to consider: this resource targets early literacy development in the home.
 Services may need to plan how to help parents/carers develop effective book-sharing skills.
 The provider also encourages services to partner with local public libraries and help parents/carers sign up their child, to further prepare them to become independent learners ahead of school.

 Australian experience: the program started in the United States, and has been run by United Way Australia for the past eight years.
 The program now delivers more than 10,000 books every month across the country.